NGDBench: Towards Neural Graph Data Management: NGDBench

+We design a controllable query sampler that instantiates templates over both clean and perturbed graph regions.
+Users can specify the sampling ratio between clean regions, which support basic execution evaluation, and noisy regions, which test robustness under incomplete and corrupted observations.

+We then reconstruct sampled Cypher queries into natural-language questions using an LLM, creating paired text-query instances for Text-to-Cypher and semantic understanding evaluation.

-For non-aggregation queries, result sets can become excessively large.
-To handle this, we keep queries with fewer than 32 answers unchanged.
-For queries above this threshold, rather than discarding them as in prior work, we convert them into Boolean verification tasks.
-Concretely, we build a candidate set by sampling positives from the ground truth and negatives from unrelated entities, and ask the model to verify whether each candidate satisfies the query constraints.
-This design improves real-world relevance, since users often care more about validating a specific set of entities than retrieving an exhaustive list.
-Full details of the Boolean construction and sampling strategy are provided in Appendix \ref{sec:boolean}.
+For non-aggregation queries with large answer sets, we reconstruct them as Boolean verification tasks rather than discarding them.
+Queries with fewer than 32 answers are kept unchanged; otherwise, we sample positive candidates from ground-truth answers and negatives from unrelated entities, and ask whether each candidate satisfies the query constraints.
+This setting better reflects practical scenarios where users verify specific entities rather than exhaustively enumerate all answers.
+Details are provided in Appendix~\ref{sec:boolean}.

-For data derived from unstructured sources, inherent graph noise can render sampled queries semantically ambiguous or answer-deficient.
-To address this, we implement a rigorous validation pipeline.
-We first manually remove ambiguous natural language queries, then feed the remaining queries and raw text into GPT-5 to produce candidate answers and supporting evidence.
-Guided by this LLM-generated evidence, human annotators efficiently locate and verify the ground truth in the original text.
-After this process, we retain only a small, high-quality subset of samples, all of which are manually verified.